sypai/sypai.github.io/_posts/2019-08-25-GSoC-:-Final work submissions.md

 comments: true
 ---
 Surreal!
 My first Google Summer of Code has now come to an end.
 After almost 5 months (including the research pre-GSoC) it's time to pack up.
 This has been a journey full of learning.
-This post is to serve the purpose of the final report fot the work I have done during the summer.
+This post is to serve the purpose of the final report for the work I have done during the summer.

 <div class="section-title margtop3rem">
             <h2><span>Important links &#9939;</span></h2>